 After each successful post, you should be curious to know how many impressions your post has received, the number of clicks your post generated and of course the number of interactions such as likes, comments, and shares.
 These are some regular posts’ analytics you can also receive from LinkedIn.
 What would be more interesting to see - on which days and when the posts receive most views and afterwards use this information to tweak your content to improve the traffic.

 Here is another bubble chart that compares the effects of updates and the following interactions by day and hour in a superimposed way.
 You can quickly inspect the exact day and time when the posts got highest interaction rate.
-Want to check out the interaction rate for similar companies like you?
-Compare the interactions for specific times and see when others are reaching to their highest peak.
-Irrespective of followers your competitors have, also find out the interaction rate for specific update types for their LinkedIn pages.

 Being the world’s largest professional network, LinkedIn provides you an interactive platform that is probably the best way to connect with your appropriate business audiences.
 By setting up an effective LinkedIn analytics process, you will be able to identify the trends here and understand more about your followers, content performance and interactions on your business page.
 So now let's start boosting your business on LinkedIn!